PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 correspondence artifacts.
 The sequential yolo_test accuracy gate passes with maximum absolute error `2.4437904357910156e-06` and zero process-tree SWAP.

+The indexed-first factorized/singleton compatibility composite is now isolated in `expanddims_reshape_compat_layout.py`.
+The former 271-line lowerer implementation moved with a function-name-normalized AST identical to the module owner.
+It still builds one `ModelIRGraphIndex` per invocation, dispatches the strict factorized Case B owner first, forwards caller `LayoutState`, then runs the unchanged singleton Case A and relaxed compatibility fallback to fixed point.
+Reshape and permutation constant updates, the combined statistic, the sole prune/report boundary, and removal of pruned tensor names from LayoutState remain in the compatibility owner.
+The lowerer retains one private adapter at both unchanged production call positions.

+The focused corpus compares the compatibility owner and lowerer adapter for indexed Case B, singleton Case A, shared-constant rejection, and LayoutState cleanup while retaining the two historical direct Case A fixtures.
+A strictly sequential pre/post `yolo_test.onnx` conversion records zero process-tree SWAP and reproduces all five core artifacts byte for byte.
+The indexed immutable plan is unchanged.
+Whole-graph fallback scans and relaxed in-place constant mutation remain explicit future semantic work.

 The static rank-four to rank-three flatten-HW suffix now has a bounded indexed owner in `flatten_hw_reshape_layout.py`.
 It accepts only the exact semantic family `NHWC -> NCHW -> [N,C,H*W] -> [N,H*W,C]`.
 Candidate resolution checks